Tax cheats who become insolvent to dodge their companies’ tax obligations face up to five years’ scrutiny from HM Revenue and Customs (HMRC).

 MSD will include evaders who:

-become deliberately insolvent as a way of dodging their business taxation obligations.
+- have become deliberately insolvent as a way of dodging their business taxation obligations.

 David Gauke, Exchequer Secretary to the Treasury, said: